catalyst-cloud/catalystcloud-docs/source/containers/clusters.rst

   the cluster and as such is the only stateful component within the cluster.
 - The ``scheduler``

-The machines designated as **nodes** are responsible for accepting and running workloads assigned by the master using appropriate local and external resources.
+The machines designated as **nodes**, previously referred to as minions, are responsible for accepting and running workloads assigned by the master using appropriate local and external resources.

 The Cluster Template